databricks-industry-solutions/geospatial-neighborhood-searches/README.md

 ### Installation for using Spark Serverless as a data cache

-1. Attach jar from repo as a cluster library to a cluster running **Spark 3.3.1, Scala 2.12**
+1. Attach jar from this Github repo (under "releases") as a cluster library to a cluster running **Spark 3.3.1, Scala 2.12**
-2. Download and attach the [Spark JDBC Driver](https://ohdsi.github.io/DatabaseConnectorJars/) as a cluster library
+2. Download and attach the [Spark JDBC Driver](https://ohdsi.github.io/DatabaseConnectorJars/SimbaSparkV2.6.21.zip) as a cluster library

 ### Input Data Dictionary